maveric-coder/Docker/files/prep.md

 <br>It is a text file that has all commands which need to be run for building a given image.

 4. Can you tell what is the functionality of a hypervisor?
 <br>A hypervisor is a software that makes virtualization happen because of which is sometimes referred to as the Virtual Machine Monitor.
-This divides the resources of the host system and allocates them to each guest environment installed.

-<br>This means that multiple OS can be installed on a single host system.
+This divides the resources of the host system and allocates them to each guest environment installed.<br><br>This means that multiple OS can be installed on a single host system.
 Hypervisors are of 2 types:

-1. Native Hypervisor: This type is also called a Bare-metal Hypervisor and runs directly on the underlying host system which also ensures direct access to the host hardware which is why it does not require base OS.
+    * **Native Hypervisor:** This type is also called a Bare-metal Hypervisor and runs directly on the underlying host system which also ensures direct access to the host hardware which is why it does not require base OS.
-2. Hosted Hypervisor: This type makes use of the underlying host operating system which has the existing OS installed.
+    *  **Hosted Hypervisor:** This type makes use of the underlying host operating system which has the existing OS installed.